 We recommend that the CDC proactively publish vaccination rates and pneumococcal serotype data for the elderly portion of the population.
 As the invasive pneumococcal disease mortality rate reaches as high as 60% among individuals aged 65 and older, timely and transparent data are essential to inform policy and improve outcomes.

-- Integrate public and private vaccination data to improve coverage and access.
+In addition to implementing targeted reminder strategies, the Committee urges the MOHW’s Department of Long-Term Care, in coordination with the CDC, to establish a national pneumococcal prevention and vaccination strategy. - Integrate public and private vaccination data to improve coverage and access.
 The Committee recommends linking National Health Insurance (NHI) records, cloud-based prescriptions, and the National Immunization Information System to consolidate vaccination data across public and private sectors.

 Streamlining access and improving user interfaces would help healthcare providers offer timely, informed recommendations and allow individuals to easily track their vaccination history.
 Referencing international best practices, this integration would support higher vaccination uptake and more effective public health management.
 To strengthen public confidence, integration efforts should also ensure robust data security measures and clear consent protocols.